qualdocs/qualdocs/README.md

 ## Usage

-Alternatively, see [this Jupyter notebook](https://github.com/qualdocs/qualdocs/blob/master/qualdocs-example.ipynb) for a demo.
+Alternatively, see [this Jupyter notebook](https://github.com/qualdocs/qualdocs/blob/master/example/qualdocs-example.ipynb)  in `example/qualdocs-example.ipynb` for a demo of authenticating and using qualdocs.

 ```
 import qualdocs